 Adding these two lines will make it possible to run an Oracle translation while the log will be generated in EBCDIC.
 The user should make a copy of the existing Java options member before making any modification.

 The product installation package does not include the product documentation.
-The following File-AID Data Privacy documentation is available in electronic format on the product documentation site at Compuware’s customer support website, http://go.compuware.com .
+The following File-AID Data Privacy documentation is available in electronic format on the product documentation site at Compuware’s FrontLine customer support website, https://go.compuware.com .

-Access the product documentation at the FrontLine documentation site at Compuware GO/FrontLine .
+Access the File-AID Data Privacy documentation on the FrontLine documentation site at https://go.compuware.com .

-You can access online information for Compuware products via our Compuware Go customer support website at http://go.compuware.com .
+You can access online information for Compuware products via our FrontLine customer support website at https://go.compuware.com .

-Compuware Go provides access to critical information about your Compuware products.
+Compuware FrontLine provides access to critical information about your Compuware products.
 You can review frequently asked questions, read or download documentation, access product fixes, or e-mail your questions or comments.
-The first time you access Compuware Go, you are required to register and obtain a password.
+The first time you access Compuware FrontLine, you are required to register and obtain a password.
 Registration is free.

-To access Compuware’s site on the Web, go to http://www.compuware.com .
-The Compuware site provides a variety of product and support information.
+To access Compuware’s site on the Web, go to https://www.compuware.com .